zyx-study/FESDNet-SwinT/README.md

 Once you have installed all dependencies, you can try a quick test:

-### 1. Download our dataset (Original images of training set and validation set)
+### 1. Download our dataset

 We provide our PC-Restore dataset, which can be downloaded through the following links:

-[Baidu Cloud Link](https://pan.baidu.com/s/12DqsU2CS7KTFmJ0c-hyeCg) Extraction Code: 9s3j
+[Baidu Cloud Link](https://pan.baidu.com/s/1Wfr-Qza63XiGCg4a8HfOAA) Extraction Code: r6bz

 ### 2. Download our pre-trained model